Parents' final hours in hospital with Zachary Gravatt

 "The nurses with Zachary were crying."

-She stayed to talk to her boy, stroking his hair while the nurses removed the tubes.
+She stayed to talk to her son, stroking his hair while the nurses removed the tubes.

 "I remembered thinking he must have died some time ago for this to be the case."